About Our Doctors and Staff

-Dr. Amelie Hatfield
+Dr. Amelie Hatfield, Associate Veterinarian

 Dr Amelie Hatfield earned her Doctorate of Veterinary Medicine from Ross University in January 2007 and a Bachelor of Arts in Anthropology from University of Texas.
 She has dedicated the previous five years to canine and feline health, and in addition to providing services through Compassionate Care, also works as a feline focused veterinarian at Cat Hospital of Portland.

 Dr Hatfield is often asked why she was drawn to the kind of assistance Compassionate Care provides: To Dr Hatfield, humane and loving euthanasia is a very personal topic.
 In April of 2001, she had to have her very injured cat, Evie, euthanized due to acute trauma.
 The experience was memorable in that the procedure that was employed for Evie was painful and inhumane; however, on this day, Amelie knew that her calling was to help alleviate the suffering that she and her cat had experienced during this event.
 While the emotional pain of losing a beloved pet cannot be rectified quickly, having the knowledgable assistance of a veterinarian who can provide immediate relief of suffering is invaluable and a key component to their last few minutes in your arms.